-Finally, in March 2017, a new natural cork called Origine®️ was launched.
+In March 2017, Diam brought out a new natural cork called Origine®️.
 Incredibly, Beeswax microspheres mixed with castor oil binder replace the acrylic.
 These corks can still last up to 30 years.
 For this, Diam needs 1-3 tonnes of beeswax per year.
 Hence they source, sponsor and protect GMO- and Nicotinoid-free beehives across France.

 For me, this is a particularly exciting development.
 I would imagine that organic and biodynamic winemakers will find this ethical cork irresistible.